Skip Navigation

 Ferry to Stockholm leaving Helsinki Harbour

 Helsinki has well established boat connections to nearby capitals Stockholm (Sweden) and Tallinn (Estonia).
-Nearby Hanko is the arrival place of many of the ferries from eg. Germany and Poland among other countries.
+Nearby Hanko is the arrival place of many of the ferries from for example Germany and Poland among other countries.

 Aland